maldua-suite/zimbra-maldua-activesync/README.md

 Please notice that **it does not bring an equivalent functionality to an ActiveSync server on its own.**

----

-**WARNING: The development stage is in ALPHA QUALITY and it is not ready for production deployment.**

----

 ## Supported Zimbra versions

 - Zimbra 10.1.x